mudler/k8sgpt/README.md

 ## Running local models

 To run local models, it is possible to use OpenAI compatible APIs, for instance [llama-cli](https://github.com/go-skynet/llama-cli) which uses [llama.cpp](https://github.com/ggerganov/llama.cpp) to run inference on consumer-grade hardware.
-Models supported by `llama.cpp` for instance are Vicuna, Alpaca, LLaMA, and koala.
+Models supported by `llama.cpp` for instance are Vicuna, Alpaca, LLaMA, GPT4ALL and koala.

 <details>

-To run local inference, you need to downlooad the models first, for instance you can find `ggml` compatible models in [huggingface.com](https://huggingface.co/models?search=ggml).
+To run local inference, you need to download the models first, for instance you can find `ggml` compatible models in [huggingface.com](https://huggingface.co/models?search=ggml).

 ### Start the API server